 As already mentioned, the Madonnina was in all probability a double-rite church, with an Orthodox as well as a Latin altar to cover the needs of both confessional groups.
-After the end of the Venetian period of the town and its occupation by the Ottomans, the church was converted into a mosque, the Reishub Kuttab Hazi Hussein Efendi Cami (Fig. 68).96 Later on, around 1898, it was used as a covered market, where the stalls were housed in the two lateral naves.
-The building was demolished in the 1960s.97
+After the end of the Venetian period of the town and its occupation by the Ottomans, the church was converted into a mosque, the Reishub Kuttab Hazi Hussein Efendi Cami (Fig. 68).
+Fater on, around 1898, it was used as a covered market, where the stalls were housed in the two lateral naves.
+The building was demolished in the 1960s.
+Fater on the stall of the stall of